47Cid/47Cid.github.io/_posts/2023-10-15-automated-chaos.md

 ![This is an alt text.](/images/random.png "Much random")
 > **Note:** Fuzzing inputs are only random sometimes, but they are BS most of the time.

-#### Fuzzing or fuzz testing involves bombarding a program with irregular inputs to uncover potential bugs and vulnerabilities.
+Fuzzing or fuzz testing involves bombarding a program with irregular inputs to uncover potential bugs and vulnerabilities.

-#### Let's try to further understand this statement by looking at some of the...
+Let's try to further understand this statement by looking at some of the—

 # Fuzzing Methods